User Interface

 } else {

-const radius = getSectionRadius(width, angle)
+const radius = CONSTANTS.getSectionRadius(width, angle)

 geometryGroup.addGeometry(GEOM3D.generateBedRevolveModel(radius + depth / 2, angle, { invertedProfile: false }), {